-- Types of abuse: the types of abuse that are covered by the policy - Signs of abuse: the signs of abuse that anyone who has contact with a child or young person including Governors and volunteers should look out for - Roles and Responsibilities: in relation to safeguarding - Training: how the school will ensure that everyone who has contact with a child or young person including Governors and volunteers are appropriately trained; this includes, receiving regular updates and having regular safeguarding training - Reporting: how to report a concern, who to go to within Rivelin Primary; including how/who to report to at relevant agencies
+- Types of abuse: the types of abuse that are covered by the policy - Signs of abuse: the signs of abuse that anyone who has contact with a child or young person including Governors and volunteers should look out for - Roles and Responsibilities: in relation to safeguarding - Training: how the school will ensure that everyone who has contact with a child or young person including Governors and volunteers are appropriately trained; this includes, receiving regular updates, as a staff we complete safeguarding quizzes.
+Staff are informed and have training around online practice which will include details of filtering and monitoring.

-- Process and procedures: expectations of anyone who has contact with a child or young person including Governors and Volunteers with regard to safeguarding, and the procedures and processes that should be followed, including the support provided to children. - Safer recruitment: How staff, volunteers and governors are checked for their suitability to work within the school. - Curriculum: how children learn about how to keep themselves safe - Implementation: how the policy will be managed and have its delivery overseen.
+- Reporting: how to report a concern, who to go to within Rivelin Primary; including how/who to report to at relevant agencies - Process and procedures: expectations of anyone who has contact with a child or young person including Governors and Volunteers with regard to safeguarding, and the procedures and processes that should be followed, including the support provided to children. - Safer recruitment: How staff, volunteers and governors are checked for their suitability to work within the school. - Curriculum: how children learn about how to keep themselves safe - Implementation: how the policy will be managed and have its delivery overseen.